-Bipolar bisorder, previously known as manic depression, is a mood disorder characterised by exaggerated mood swings.
+Bipolar disorder, previously known as manic depression, is a mood disorder characterised by exaggerated mood swings.
 Bipolar means two poles, or extremes.

 As with any diagnosis, it’s important not to define yourself, or anyone else, by the label.
 Bear in mind, it will not apply to you for the rest of your life.

 There are different ways to understand mental health problems and a doctor’s interpretation is just one way of making sense of what’s going on for someone in their life.